py-why/dowhy/README.rst

 * **DoWhy now part of PyWhy**

   We have moved DoWhy from microsoft/dowhy to py-why/dowhy.
 While GitHub will automatically redirect your git command for cloning, pulling, etc., we recommend updating git remotes and bookmarks.
+Please note that the **documentation** has now moved to https://py-why.github.io/dowhy with **no** redirect from the old URL.

 * **Experimental support for GCM-based inference**